brndnmtthws/brndn-io/content/posts/reduce-dont-recycle/index.md

 The biggest driver of waste is consumerism and [throwaway culture](https://en.wikipedia.org/wiki/Throw-away_society).
 It's difficult to [repair consumer products](https://en.wikipedia.org/wiki/Electronics_right_to_repair), they [aren't built to last](https://en.wikipedia.org/wiki/Planned_obsolescence), and we're constantly being bombarded with ads telling us to buy more and use our brains less.

-There is some good news on the repair front: the Right to Repair movement has gained significant momentum.
+On the repair front, things have at least moved.
 The EU implemented rules requiring manufacturers to make products more repairable, and several US states have passed similar legislation.
-In 2022, Apple announced a Self Service Repair program after years of fighting against repair rights—a small but meaningful victory for consumers[^2].
+In 2022, Apple announced a Self Service Repair program after years of fighting against repair rights, which tells you how much pressure had built up[^2].

 ## Reduce